wiseleyb/recipe-files/md/teriyaki_rice_bowl.md

 Make sushi-rice - it reheats in the microwave easily - or is good cold

 Grill up chicken in just salt and pepper.
-Slice, devide into portions.
+Slice, divide into portions.

 For vegatables...
 I like to keep some raw for a cooling taste (I make my teriyaki sauce super spicy) and others I saute very briefly.

 For prepping veg...
-I do julienne cut most of it (which is like making match-sticks)
+I do a julienne cut on most of it (which is like making match-sticks)

 Putting together:
 - heat up rice if needed/desired